 - Throw away as little as possible and be creative.
 Esther Akkerhuis of Bacon & Beans makes risotto balls from leftover risotto for example.

 - Get rid of plastic water bottles.
 Install one or more taps with tap water and make sure your crew has access to reusable water bottles or glass.
 You can get reusable water bottles and portable water taps for on location through Join the Pipe.
+For public and free water tap points in The Netherlands, check this excellent overview: Drinkwaterkaart.
+There are more than 1500 options!
+For public water points abroad, check the site of the Refill Ambassadors.
 Click here if you want to read up on our 2017 tap water pilot with participation of over 20 productions.

 - Give a Join the Pipe or KRNWTR bottle with your logo as a crew gift, with hook, so that everyone can easily hang the bottle from their belt, like IJswater Films has done before.